ToeKnee013/Capstone-Project-BellaBeat/README.md

 2. How could these trends apply to Bellabeat customers?
 3. How could these trends help influence Bellabeat marketing strategy?

-I will identify 2 key trends within the data that could answer the questions above.
+I will attempt to uncover some of these trends in the data provided.
 These trends will be listed under the ***Analyze*** heading
 ## Prepare
 Urška Sršen encourages me to use public data on Kaggle that explores smart device users' daily habits.\
 [FitBit Fitness Tracker Data](https://www.kaggle.com/arashnic/fitbit) this Kaggle data set contains personal fitness tracker from about thirty fitbit users.